Maximum Heart Rate Calculator

 - End with a ten minute cool-down with lighter activity after the last interval.

-Watch our video with further explanation on how to perform effective 4x4 interval training:
+Watch our video for further explanation on how to perform effective 4x4 interval training:

 Frequently Asked Questions